Migration to Flutter Guide

 React Native has been widely adopted by many top players in the tech industry.
 The list of the most popular React Native apps includes:

-• Facebook: As the creator of React Native, Facebook uses it extensively for its own applications, including the main Facebook app and Facebook Ads Manager.
+• Facebook: As the creator of React Native, Facebook uses it extensively for its own applications, including Facebook Marketplace and Ads Manager.

 • Instagram: As another social media giant owned by Meta, Instagram has integrated React Native into parts of its app to improve developer productivity.